-Those Ferrero Rocher truffles always exuded an elegance and festiveness unlike any other chocolates out there.
+Those homemade Ferrero Rocher truffles always exuded an elegance and festiveness unlike any other chocolates out there.
 I mean each one is even wrapped in individual gold wrappers.
 How regal.

 And then when you tear that wrapper off you get the hardened chocolate shell with nut crumbles thrown in, which all makes way for a smooth chocolate hazelnut mix inside along with more chocolate and a hazelnut.

 Best sweet treat ever.